 One way to take additional time and become more informed about the “opportunity” is by asking questions.
 A lot of them.

 Something doesn’t quite add up?
 Interested in why this person is calling you?
 Whatever it may be, ask.
-If it’s a scam, the person on the other end of the line will probably become impatient and add some pressure into the mix.
+If it’s a scam, the person on the other end of the line will probably become impatient and add some pressure to the mix.

 Stay strong and keep asking.

-Never Give Out Your Information & Know When To Hang Up
+Never Give Out Your Information & Know When to Hang Up

 After asking questions and refusing to give them personal, confidential information, is this person becoming frustrated?
 Perhaps even angry?